 During the next 4 years, the Town Clerk, Reg Basson and Mr and Mrs Wilfred Vowles advised and guided the committee through many legal aspects and foreseeable pitfalls so that by October 1988 the required authorisations were relatively easily accomplished for the newly fledged organisation.

 The committee already were studying draft plans for a complex consisting of 12 double units or cottages, 6 single units and a central communal building (the old house) with a kitchen, diningroom and frail care options.

 Nona and Fred Hawkins lived on the corner of Mossie and Flamingo streets.
 He was a retired Mathematics teacher and his wife, a retired English teacher.
 They were active Methodists and Fred was involved in the distribution of Gideon bibles.
 The Hawkins were in the fore-front of fund-raising in order to do the necessary upgrading of the electrical and plumbing aspects and house alterations that needed to be carried out to equip Sandgate for its new purpose.

 Initially Jannie and Rita Hers ran the Home and Jannie personally sponsored the building of the first individual units.
 His contribution prevented the home from being given back to Sedgefield and sold.
-On Thursday 1 February 1990, Fred Hawkins handed over the keys of cottage No 1 to Mr and Mrs Robbie Daniels.
+Fred and Nona Hawkins then lovingly ran and administered the home.
+On Thursday 1 February 1990, Fred Hawkins handed over the keys of cottage No 1 to Mr. and Mrs. Robbie Daniels.
 The building of two more cottages was underway.